- 2 hrs ago Chaitra Navratri 2021: Date, Muhurta, Rituals And Significance Of This Festival

-Pongal is observed across the globe and is richly celebrated in India.
+Pongal is observed across the globe and is richly celebrated in India and this year it will be celebrated on 14 January.
 The word 'Pongal' means 'boiling over of the rice in the cooking pot' in both Tamil and Telugu.
 Though there is little known about the origin of the festival, it is, however, a Dravidian harvest feast that has been celebrated for many centuries.

-Pongal is also a festival that marks the beginning of a New Year that is devoted to thank and praise the Lord with faith and sincerity.
+Pongal is also a festival that marks the beginning of a New Year that is devoted to thanking and praising the Lord with faith and sincerity.
 Pongal also covers all the living beings, including humans, cattle, birds and crops.

 Each of these days has its own cultural and religious significance too and, along with this, there are quite a lot more of customs that complete this beautiful festival.
 Read further to know more about the various customs associated with Pongal.